cmb347827/to-do-app-main/README.md

   - When I ran lighthouse, it complained about 'render blocking request' errors.
   - On finding bugs in this app, I also removed bootstrap.
 Which all sounds simple, but this took a while.
 The bugs alone kept giving me errors , I think from what I remember , the loadfromstorage function.
 I should add errors and fixes to the readme file from now on , as I go , I tend to add most at the end.
   - removed jquery, comprehensive guide link etc
+  - I validated the HTML file at 'https://validator.w3.org/#validate_by_upload' on 10/27/25 and got 'Document checking completed.
+No errors or warnings to show.'
+    I validated the CSS file at 'https://jigsaw.w3.org/css-validator/validator.html.en#validate_by_upload' on 10/27/25 and got 'Congratulations!
+No Error Found.'

 ### Continued development